-The speed controller eTPU function is not intended to process input or output signals.
-Its purpose is to control another eTPU function's input parameter.
+The speed controller eTPU function does not process input or output signals.
+It controls another eTPU function's input parameter.
 The SC function can be executed even on an eTPU channel not connected to an output pin.
 The SC function includes a general PID controller algorithm.
 The controller calculates its output based on two inputs: a measured value and a required value.
 The measured value (the actual motor speed) is calculated based on inputs provided by the QD function.
 The required value is an output of the speed ramp, whose input is a SC function parameter, and can be provided by the CPU or another eTPU function.
 In the motor-control eTPU function set, this function mostly provides the speed outer-loop.

-Figure 25.
+Figure 23.
 Functionality of SC